brettChapman/Nimbus_Cluster/README.md

 In this example we are running the job across 3 nodes, each with 8 cores, totalling 24 processors.

-Note: If at any time job output stops appearing in the /data directory, it may be that the shared /data folders are no longer mounted.
+Note: If at any time job output stops appearing in the /data directory, it may be that the shared /data directories are no longer mounted.
 Therefore, rerun the setup_NFS.sh script again.